-Policy 3 defines protectable areas as areas of high conservation and/or socioeconomic value (e.g. a small uninfested area which contains a known population of a susceptible species of threatened flora) within the vulnerable zone, that is:
+Protectable areas are areas of high conservation and/or socioeconomic value (e.g. a small uninfested area which contains a known population of a susceptible species of threatened flora) within the vulnerable zone, that are:

-- situated in zones receiving greater than 600mm per annum average rainfall, or is water gaining (e.g. granite outcrops, impeded drainage or engineering works which aggregate rainfall) and occurring below 600mm per annum average rainfall: - determined to be free of dieback by a registered Phytophthora Dieback Interpreter (Interpreter); and - positioned in the landscape and of sufficient size (e.g. greater than four hectares with axis greater than 100 metres) such that an Interpreter judges that Phytophthora will not autonomously infest it, in the short term (a period of up to several decades).
+- determined to be free of dieback by a registered Phytophthora Dieback Interpreter (Interpreter); and - positioned in the landscape and of sufficient size (e.g. greater than four hectares with axis greater than 100 metres in forested areas) such that an Interpreter judges that Phytophthora will not autonomously infest it, in the short term (a period of up to several decades).